Nick Hancock: Career

-His early television credits also include working with Jasper Carrott in Carrott Confidential (1989), and The Mary Whitehouse Experience (1989-1992), and Me, You and Him.
+His early television credits also include working with Jasper Carrott in Carrott Confidential (1989), and The Mary Whitehouse Experience (1989–1992), and Me, You and Him.
 In 1990, Hancock presented a comedy/chat show about trivia for British Satellite Broadcasting called La Triviatta (1990).
-The same year 1990, Hancock appeared in two episodes of Mr. Bean, first as a thief who stole Mr. Bean's camera, and later as a ticket inspector on a train.
+Also in 1990, he appeared in two episodes of Mr. Bean, first as a thief who stole Mr. Bean's camera, and later as a ticket inspector on a train.

-In 1992, Hancock was chosen as the host presenter of Room 101, remaining in the role until 1999.
+In 1992, Hancock was chosen as the presenter of Room 101, remaining in the role until 1999.

-In 1995, he became as the host presenter of They Think It's All Over, A great example of the show's humour was when Chris Eubank was slating Kiwi rugby star Jonah Lomu, who's 6 ft 5 in and about 18½ stone, Hancock knowing Lomu was backstage as a mystery guest, and about to come on, was very comedic in the moment.
+In 1995, he became the presenter of They Think It's All Over.
+An example of the show's humour is when Chris Eubank was slating New Zealand rugby player Jonah Lomu, who was 6 ft 5 in and about 18+1/2 st. Hancock, knowing Lomu was backstage as a mystery guest and about to come on, went along with it.

-In 1998 Hancock starred (alongside Andy Smart) in a documentary/comedy about the Iranian national football team, "The Outsiders".
-In 1999 he also appeared in Great Railway Journeys of the World, travelling from Guantanamo to Pinar del Rio.
-In 1998 Hancock also provided the narration for a six-part BBC documentary Pleasure Beach, following the running of the Blackpool amusement park.
+In 1998, Hancock starred (alongside Andy Smart) in a documentary–comedy about the Iranian national football team, The Outsiders.
+Also in 1998, he provided the narration for a six-part BBC documentary, Pleasure Beach, following the running of the Blackpool amusement park.
+In 1999, he also appeared in Great Railway Journeys of the World, travelling from Guantanamo to Pinar del Rio.

-In 2006 Hancock was discussing his TV likes and dislikes on TV Heaven, Telly Hell.
-In 2007, Hancock filmed a series for STV and Discovery Real Time called Nick Hancock's Fishing School, where he teaches a number of students the art of fly fishing.
+In 2006, Hancock discussed his TV likes and dislikes on TV Heaven, Telly Hell.
+In 2007, he filmed a series for STV and Discovery Real Time called Nick Hancock's Fishing School, in which he teaches a number of students the art of fly fishing.

 In 2011, he appeared in a celebrity special edition of the ITV1 gameshow The Chase.
-In 2011 he was asked by BBC America to join the panel of the NPR quiz show Wait Wait...
+Also in 2011, he was asked by BBC America to join the panel of the NPR quiz show Wait Wait...
 Don't Tell Me! for a year-end special, "A Royal Pain in the News".
 Hancock won the game.

-In June 2015 Hancock guest-hosted the breakfast show for Stoke-on-Trent radio station Signal 1.
+In June 2015, Hancock guest-hosted the breakfast show for Stoke-on-Trent radio station, Signal 1.

-In October 2021 he competed on Scott Mills and Chris Stark's "Upside Down Quiz" on their Weekend Show for BBC Radio 5.
-Hancock's podcast, "The Famous Sloping Pitch" is hosted on Apple.
+In October 2021, he competed on Scott Mills and Chris Stark's "Upside Down Quiz" on their Weekend Show for BBC Radio 5.
+Hancock's podcast, "The Famous Sloping Pitch", is hosted on Apple.

-In December 2022, Hancock's barn conversion home and contents, featured in Celebrity Yorkshire Auction House, he submitted 15 quirky items to auction, including a club fender that made £400 and a retro lava lamp, which went for £30.
-In total, 14 items sold, raising £1,123, the unsold item, a cherished oil painting, returned home with him.
+In December 2022, from Hancock's barn conversion home and contents, featured in Celebrity Yorkshire Auction House, he submitted 15 quirky items to auction, including a club fender that made £400 and a retro lava lamp, which went for £30.
+In total, 14 items sold, raising £1,123; the unsold item, a cherished oil painting, returned home with him.

-In April 2023 he appeared as a fictionalised version of himself in an episode of series 4 of Meet the Richardsons, having been tracked down by Jon Richardson to discuss life after showbusiness.
+In April 2023, he appeared as a fictionalised version of himself in an episode of series 4 of Meet the Richardsons, having been tracked down by Jon Richardson to discuss life after showbusiness.